stanton26/AppDefense/labs/horizon-lab.md

 1. Power on the VM **CS-100** or **CS-200**, depending on your student workshop number.
 2. Launch the Web Console
-3. Sign in with  **Administrator** and password **VMware1!**
+3. Sign in with  **vdionvmc\Administrator** and password **VMware1!**

 ## Configure Horizon Environment

 In order to create desktops in your SDDC, first we need to implement your Student SDDC vCenter into the existing Horizon infrastructure.

 Once logged into the **Horizon Connection Server**, locate Horizon 7 Administrator Console shortcut, located on the Desktop page of the Horizon Connection Server.
+Or open a browser and browse to **https://192.168.100.11/admin** or **https://192.168.200.11/admin** depending on your workshop sddc number.

 ![](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CS+1.jpg)